thosgood/this-weeks-finds/markdown/151-200/week196.md

 by a romantic name: the Dark Ages.
 Adding to the romance, Pfenniger and Puy hypothesized that hydrogen could have frozen into crystalline flakes before the stars lit up and began warming the universe again.
-A cold, dark, eerie universe full of hydrogen snowflakes\... the thought sends shivers right up my spine!
+A cold, dark, eerie universe full of hydrogen snowflakes... the thought sends shivers right up my spine!
 Unfortunately, if stars formed as early as WMAP says they did, the universe would probably not get cold enough for these crystals to form.